eduardorittner/mtx/README.md

 ## TODOS

+### Project structure
+- Add automated testing for basic functions such as insert, remove, etc. with input and expected output

 ### Cursor

-- Cursor doesn't "remember" its position after going to a line that's smaller than it (should be fixed with draw-cursor func)
+- Cursor doesn't "remember" its position after going to a line that's smaller than it (should be fixed with draw-cursor func) -- DONE
 - Cursor is able to go until line.len(), not line.len() - 1.
 This is necessary
 for now as there is no "append" insert capability
-- Cursor is not shown on status message prompt
+- Cursor is not shown on status message prompt -- DONE

 ### Text editing

 - Add editing text capabilities (insert, remove, select)
 - Add modes (normal, insert, maybe visual)
+- Undo/Redo operation
+- Search

 ### Visual